J-1 Visa Waiver: Top Questions Answered for You | VisaNation

 Can I apply for a waiver recommendation based on exceptional hardship and persecution simultaneously?

-No. As much as the two bases appear to be somewhat similar, they have different eligibility criteria.
-If your situation makes you qualify for a waiver under both persecution and exceptional hardship to your U.S. citizen or permanent resident child or spouse persecution, you will have to choose one out of the two bases and apply accordingly.
+No. As much as the two bases appear to be similar, they have different eligibility criteria.
+If your situation makes you qualify for a waiver under both persecution and exceptional hardship to your U.S. citizen or permanent resident child or spouse, you will have to choose one of the two bases and apply accordingly.
 If your waiver is denied for one, you can always reapply through the other, though a new processing fee will be required.

 What is the duration of a J-1 visa program?